KDE/documentation-docs-kdenlive-org/exporting/rendering.rst

 Start by clicking on the :menuselection:`Render` button in your toolbar, the one with the red circle surrounded by a white and black ring.
-You can also select this by going to the :menuselection:`Project --> Render` menu (:kbd:`Ctrl + Return`).
+You can also select this by going to the :menuselection:`Project --> Render` menu (:kbd:`Ctrl` + :kbd:`Return`).

 .. image:: /images/Kden-render-howto-1.png